Becoming a real estate appraiser in Alaska is a lucrative job that doesn’t require much educational background or work experience to start.

 Currently, McKissock doesn’t offer the complete 75-hour qualifying education programs required for trainee appraisers.
-It does, however, offer a 2020-2021 seven-hour National USPAP update course.

-In addition, they have available non-credit live webinars to help you pass your exam or expand your knowledge in the field.
+Although, they have available non-credit live webinars to help you pass your exam or expand your knowledge in the field.

 If you want additional study tools to prepare for your exam, you can check out VanEd’s Alaska exam prep offerings.